Specialist school

 Specialist schools, also known as specialised schools or specialized schools, are schools which specialise in a certain area or field of curriculum.
 In some countries, for example New Zealand, the term is used exclusively for schools specialising in special needs education, which are typically known as special schools.
+Specialist schools often have admission criteria making them selective schools as well.

 In Europe

 Specialist schools have been recognised in Europe for a long period of time.
-In some countries such as Germany and the Netherlands, education specialises when students are aged 13, which is when they are enrolled to either an academic or vocational school (the former being known in Germany as a gymnasium).
+In some countries, such as Germany and the Netherlands, education specialises when students are relatively young.
+In Germany, children are 10 when they are enrolled to either an academic school, which is known as a gymnasium, or a vocational school, i.e. a school offering the compulsory lower secondary education, which qualifies for subsequent vocational training.
 Many other countries in Europe specialise education from the age of 16.

 Germany

 Nazi Germany

 The Nazi Regime established new specialist schools with the aim of training the future Nazi Party elite and leaders of Germany: